-With a goal to integrate the arts into community life and help arts education thrive, AAGW has collaborated with schools, community nonprofits, arts organizations (nonprofit and for-profit), artists of all artistic disciplines, and the communities spanning the area represented by the Waynesboro Area School District.
+With a focus to integrate the arts into our community life and help arts education thrive, AAGW has collaborated with schools, community nonprofits, arts organizations (nonprofit and for-profit), artists of all artistic disciplines, and the area represented by the Waynesboro Area School District.

 AAGW’s members worked to promote artists in every discipline and their work, and to raise community awareness.

 Three Arts Initiatives

 Under the umbrella of the Arts Alliance, Sussman founded three arts initiatives to help accomplish this community arts awakening: Destination ARTS!, Destination INNOVATION!, and Music Makers.

 Destination ARTS! was conceived as a community revitalization project based on the arts, with the ultimate goal of turning Waynesboro, Pa., into an arts destination.
 The initial project converted seven vacant commercial buildings on Main Street into curated art galleries, plus filled an additional eight storefront windows with art.